Examining Alcohol Reasoning & Norms Lab Logo Image

 M.A.
 Clinical Psychology, University of Arkansas, 2022

-Kayla is a fourth-year doctoral student in the Clinical Psychology program.
+Kayla is a sixth-year doctoral candidate in the Clinical Psychology program and completing her predoctoral internship at the Alpert Medical School of Brown University.
 Her research focuses on psychosocial predictors of hazardous drinking practices, as well as emotional and cognitive processes in response to alcohol-involved transgressions.
 She has particular interests in how these factors influence sexual aggression while intoxicated, as well as the role of bystanders in helping prevent harmful outcomes for survivors of sexual violence.

 Favorite TV show: Lucifer and any reality TV